-The Remember this connection means that LINQPad will reload that connection at next startup.
+Remember this connection means that LINQPad will reload that connection at next startup.
 The TEST button should load and return a success to your database.
-If it fails with file not found then you probably have the wrong path to the database, or an error in your connection string.
+If it fails with file not found, then you probably have the wrong path to the database, or an error in your connection string.

 Now the complete model is visible in the connection area of LINQPad, and you are ready to start writing LINQ queries against VistaDB.